ABOUT JAILBREAK STUDIOS

 JAILBREAK is the transformation of Jailhouse Studios, a female-run creative workspace since 2011, named after the history of the building.
-In the early 1900/s, the building was erected for the Southeast Portland Police to stable their horses.
+In the early 1900's, the building was erected for the Southeast Portland Police department to stable their horses.

 Today, our mission is to grow our platform for underrepresented emerging artists and Portlanders who want to maintain and grow the culture of our city.
 We have created a resource center and classroom connected to a storefront and gallery that provides technical and educational growth resources, bringing together a network of creatives, and offering visibility and autonomy for local artists as part of this mission.
-JAILBREAK opens a new dialogue for the whole community to participate in maintaining and growing our art scene through elevating the stories of historically underrepresented communities and inviting you all to support their stories though patronage.
+JAILBREAK opens a new dialogue for the whole community to participate in maintaining and growing our art scene through elevating the stories of historically underrepresented communities and inviting you all to support them, and their stories though patronage.

 ARTISTS AT JAILBREAK